oxyplugins/oxy-toolbox/readme.txt

 * Fullscreen - lets you toggle panels off and on and make code editor panel full width using a hotkey.
 Detached layout opens the center frame in a new tab/window.
 * Oxy Text Edit - adds a text area to view/edit text of Heading and Text components.
 * Back To Top - allows users to smoothly scroll back to the top of the page.
+* Code Completion - enables Emmet for HTML and CSS abbreviation expansion in Oxygen's code editor panels.
 * Conditions - adds additional conditions incl.
 WooCommerce specific ones in the Oxygen editor.
 * Editor Tweaks
 	* Autosave - enables you to automatically press Save in the Oxygen editor and optionally in a smart manner (only when there is no keyboard and mouse activity)